edorosh/boxes-on-canvas/README.md

 A shape can be snapped to the nearest one on moving action.
 Snapping occurs when any side of a shape being moved approaches a side of other shape closer then a distance <= X. Shapes get positioned close to each other in relation of bordering edges.
-In order to split shapes a User should drag a shape on a distance > X. Snapping should wourk in a way to aviod shapes intersections.
+In order to split shapes a User should drag a shape on a distance > X. Snapping should work in a way to avoid shapes intersections.

+There should be a canvas with rectangles of different sizes one under the other on the page load.

-The app should not use 3d party libs.
+The app should not use any 3d party libs.

-## User Guide
+## Installation
+1. Checkout git repository

-1. Run `npm i` to install dependencies
+1. Run `npm install` to install dependencies
 1. Run `npm run test` to test the App
 1. Run `npm run build` to build the App
 1. Run `npm run karma` to run visual tests
-1. Open `dist/index.html` in a Browser (preferably Chrome)
+1. Open `dist/index.html` in a Browser (preferably in Chrome)

-Optionally: open `visualSpec/index.html` to run visual tests
+## User Guide

+Drag and drop rectangles.

 ## Contributing